Curriculum & Course Catalog

 French III

 In French III, students continue to develop the oral and grammatical skills emphasized in French I and II and begin to focus more carefully on improving their proficiency in reading and writing.
 Students in French III complete an intensive grammar review throughout the fall trimester, which provides them with the tools to take on increasingly challenging reading and writing assignments as the year progresses.
 The reading list is varied and extensive, ranging from magazine and newspaper articles to poetry and full-length novels.
 Students regularly engage in pair work to stimulate their spontaneous use of the language.
-Additionally, they prepare essays on a variety of topics, including social issues, literature, and personal experiences, to help them to refine their writing skills and aid them in developing the analytical and interpretive skills needed to form sound opinions about literature, culture and society.
-Required oral presentations enable students to gain confidence in their ability to express themselves clearly and correctly in French.
+Additionally, they

 French IV

-Building on the fundamentals introduced in the earlier French courses, this year-long course reinforces the four basic language skills: listening, speaking, reading and writing.
+Building on the fundamentals introduced in the earlier French courses, this course reinforces the four basic language skills: listening, speaking, reading and writing.
 Students are encouraged to apply their critical thinking skills to the use of their second language.
 Students will deepen their understanding of French-speaking cultures and societies using authentic media that illustrate multiculturalism in society.
-Literary texts, classroom discussion, and other written and visual sources will complement the class.
+Literary texts, classroom discussions, and other written and visual sources will complement the class.
 Both oral and written assignments require students to express themselves formally in the target language and provide the opportunity for students to perfect their skills.

-Advanced French A
+French A Honors

-Advanced French B
+French B - Advanced

-This year-long course is intended for students who combine significant oral and written proficiency in French with a keen desire to master the subtler details of the language to perfect both oral and written fluency.
+This course is intended for students who combine significant oral and written proficiency in French with a keen desire to master the subtler details of the language to perfect both oral and written fluency.
 Students will need to draw on their critical thinking skills as well as their linguistic competency.
-Students will explore the themes of reflection Francophone societies hold dear.
-They will get acquainted with the linguistic tools and cultural codes necessary to access various types of authentic material: the humanistic philosophers who shaped contemporary values, literature, newspaper articles, essays and many forms of artistic expression.
-Audio and video recordings, as well as francophone films will be studied to promote discussion.
-Advanced French B continues to heighten the students’ understanding, listening, speaking and writing proficiency.
+Students will explore the themes of reflection that Francophone societies hold dear.
+They will get acquainted with the linguistic tools and cultural codes necessary to access various authentic materials: the humanistic philosophers who shaped contemporary values, literature, newspaper articles, essays and many forms of artistic expression.
+Audio,video recordings and francophone films will be studied to promote discussion.
+French B - Advanced continues to heighten the students’ understanding, listening, speaking and writing proficiency.
 Students should expect project-based learning assignments as well as frequent oral presentations.
+We also include project-based learning that uses practical skills to develop language acquisition.
 Both oral and written assignments require students to express themselves formally in the target language.
-This class depends on enrollment and might not be offered every year.
+This class depends on enrollment and staffing and might not be offered every year.

 Spanish I